openEHR/CKM-mirror/README.md

 * With command-line tools https://help.github.com/articles/syncing-a-fork/ or
 * Using the web: https://www.sitepoint.com/quick-tip-sync-your-fork-with-the-original-without-the-cli/

-Howto-instructions for admins regarding how to move a file uding GitHub's web tools: https://help.github.com/articles/moving-a-file-to-a-new-location/
+Howto-instructions for admins regarding how to move a file using GitHub's web tools: https://help.github.com/articles/moving-a-file-to-a-new-location/

 Local/regional setup?
 ----------------------